RTEMS/gnu-mirror-gcc/gcc/config/rs6000/vsx.md

   "x<VSv>tsqrt<sd>p %0,%x1"
   [(set_attr "type" "<VStype_simple>")])

 ;; Fused vector multiply/add instructions.
-Support the classical Altivec ;; versions of fma, which allows the target to be a separate register from the ;; 3 inputs.
-Under VSX, the target must be either the addend or the first ;; multiply.
+Under VSX, the target must be either ;; the addend or the first multiply.
+If the user used -Ofast, also support the ;; classical VMX versions of fma (vmaddfp and vnmsubfp), which allows the ;; target to be a separate register from the 3 inputs.
+This restriction is due ;; to the fact that vmaddfp and vnmsubfp have different rounding behaviors ;; compared to xvmadd{a,m}sp or xvnmsub{a,m}sp.
 (define_insn "*vsx_fmav4sf4"
   [(set (match_operand:V4SF 0 "vsx_register_operand" "=wa,wa,v")
 	(fma:V4SF